Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 INDUSTRY PLACEMENT

-Each T Level includes a mandatory industry placement.
-You will gain valuable experience in the workplace and learn what a real career is like.
-Industry experience is an important part of your studies and will help you stand out when applying for university, an apprenticeship or a job in the future.
+Each T Level includes a 45-day mandatory industry placement, to allow you to gain valuable experience in the workplace and boost your CV.
+This industry experience is an invaluable part of your studies and can help you stand out from the crowd when applying for university, an apprenticeship, or a job in the future.

 80% CLASSROOM, 20% PLACEMENT

-As a T Level student, you will spend 80% of your time in the classroom, learning the knowledge and in-demand skills that companies look for.
-The other 20% is spent completing industry placement with an employer, where you put these skills into action.
+As a T Level student, you will spend 80% of your time in the classroom, gaining the knowledge and in-demand skills that employers are looking for.
+The other 20% is spent completing industry placement, where you hone these skills and put them into real-world action.

 Why study a T Level with us?

-• We are extremely proud to work in partnership with over 500 local, national and international employers to provide outstanding industry opportunities for our students.
+• We are extremely proud to work in partnership with over 800 local, national, and international employers to provide outstanding industry opportunities for our students.

-• Industry experience is an important part of your studies and will help you stand out from the crowd when you’re applying for university, an apprenticeship or a job.
-We have a dedicated Industry Placement Team who will support you with finding a placement provider.
+• We have a dedicated Industry Placement Team who will support you with finding a placement provider.

-• New state-of-the-art facilities within our specialist training academies provide you with outstanding learning environments that replicate real-world.
+• New state-of-the-art facilities within our specialist training academies provide you with outstanding learning environments that replicate real workplace settings.

 What is a T Level Video